Who and what gets recognized in peer recognition: Methods

-Most students in the lab course were simultaneously enrolled in one of two calculus-based mechanics courses: one intended for physics majors (the ``majors" course) and one intended for engineering and other science majors (the ``non-majors" course).
-In this paper, we only analyze the non-majors lecture course (200-500 students), because the majors course only contained 30 to 50 students.
-Students in the non-majors lecture course attended three 50 minute lectures (instructed by a faculty member of the physics department) and two 50 minute discussion sessions (instructed by a graduate teaching assistant) each week.
+Most students in the lab course were simultaneously enrolled in one of two calculus-based mechanics \textit{lecture courses}: one intended for physics majors (the ``physics majors" course) and one intended for engineering and other science majors (the ``non-majors" course).
+In this paper, we only analyze the non-majors lecture course (200-500 students) because the physics majors course only contained 30 to 50 students.
+Students in this lecture course attended three 50 minute lecture sessions (instructed by a faculty member of the physics department) and two 50 minute discussion sessions (instructed by a graduate teaching assistant and often a supporting undergraduate teaching assistant) each week.
 This course used active learning pedagogies including a ``flipped classroom" model, such that students read relevant sections of the textbook and took a reading quiz before attending lecture.
-During lecture, which contained half of the enrolled students at a time (there were two lecture sections) and took place in a large stadium-seating lecture hall, students answered conceptual iClicker questions in small groups.
+During lecture sessions, which contained half of the enrolled students at a time (there were two lecture sections per semester) and took place in a large stadium-seating lecture hall, students answered conceptual poll questions in small groups.
 The course also made extensive use of interactive lecture demonstrations.
 In the discussion sessions, which contained about 20 students each, students completed physics problems in small groups of two to four but this work was not submitted for a grade.
 Discussion groups were not formed by the teaching assistants, rather students formed their own groups.
 Students typically worked with the same discussion group every week.
-Students also completed individual homework assignments (problem sets) each week.
-There were multiple office hours per week where students typically worked together on the homework assignments with the help of the graduate and undergraduate teaching assistants.
+Outside of class, students completed individual homework assignments (problem sets) each week.
+There were multiple office hours per week where students typically worked together on the homework assignments with the help of graduate and undergraduate teaching assistants.

 In this study, all analyzed students in the lecture course were co-enrolled in the lab course.
-Therefore, it was possible for these students to be surrounded by some of the same peers during every course component: the lecture and lab sessions of the lab course and the lecture and discussion sections of the lecture course.
-Between 20\% and 40\% of students in the lab course (depending on the semester), however, were not enrolled in the non-majors lecture course.
+Therefore, it was possible for students to be surrounded by some of the same peers in both courses: the lecture and lab sessions of the lab course and the lecture and discussion sections of the lecture course.
+Between 20\% and 40\% of students in the lab course (depending on the semester), however, were not co-enrolled in the lecture course we analyze.